code-distortion/swap-con/README.md

 ### SemVer

 This library uses [SemVer 2.0.0](https://semver.org/) versioning.
 This means that changes to `X` indicate a breaking change: `0.0.X`, `0.X.y`, `X.y.z`.
 When this library changes to version 1.0.0, 2.0.0 and so forth it doesn't indicate that it's necessarily a notable release, it simply indicates that the changes were breaking.

+## Treeware

+You're free to use this package, but if it makes it to your production environment please plant or buy a tree for the world.

+It's now common knowledge that one of the best tools to tackle the climate crisis and keep our temperatures from rising above 1.5C is to <a href="https://www.bbc.co.uk/news/science-environment-48870920">plant trees</a>.
+If you support this package and contribute to the Treeware forest you'll be creating employment for local families and restoring wildlife habitats.

+You can buy trees here [offset.earth/treeware](https://offset.earth/treeware?gift-trees)

+Read more about Treeware at [treeware.earth](http://treeware.earth)

 ## Contributing